-The best example of problem solving comes right out of my book.
-On my first trip backpacking with a tent, food, and other supplies up 2500 feet and 8.5 miles to a lake in anticipation of a climb early the next morning I met a wall.
-I was still a novice and had loaded up my pack with all kinds of things I didn’t really need – it was heavy, but when I strapped it to my back at the trailhead, I felt like I could handle it.
+The best example of problem solving comes right out of the book.
+On my first time backpacking with tent, food, etc. up 2500 feet and 8.5 miles to a lake in anticipation of a climb early the next morning I met a wall.
+I was still a novice and loaded up my pack with all kinds of things – it was heavy but when I loaded it on my back at the trailhead, it felt like I could handle it.
 Then 5 miles and 1000 feet up the trail I could not take another step.
 I had no strength left.
-There was no choice that day but to turn around, even though I was with my son and brother, who I told to go on.
+There was no choice that day but to turn around, despite that I was with my son and brother, who I told to go on.

-As I made my way down the trail, I was in a deeply negative mood since I took the failure as an indication that this was the end of my brief climbing passion.
-But as I hiked down the five miles, my problem-solving mind took over.
-Before I knew it, I was dissecting the problem into smaller pieces – too much weight, not enough fitness.
+As I made my way down the trail, I was in a deeply negative mood since I took the failure as an indication that I was at the end of my brief climbing passion.
+As I hiked down the five miles, my problem-solving mind took over.
+Before I knew if I was dissecting the problem – too much weight, not enough fitness.
 What if I lost some weight off my body?
-Could I drop poundage out of my pack, either with a lighter pack or by packing fewer items?
+Maybe with tech materials becoming so common, what if I got poundage out of my pack?
 And what if during spring before the start of hiking/climbing season I hiked up a nearby ski mountain a bunch of times before attempting something more serious?

-By the time I got to the bottom of the trail, I realized I had a game plan – a bunch of pieces, each one had a possible solution and therefore looked more achievable than my earlier morose mood had concluded.
+By the time I got to the bottom, I realize I had a game plan – a bunch of pieces, each one had a possible solution and each one looked more achievable than my earlier morose mood had concluded.
 I became excited and motivated.
-By the next summer I had lost 22 pounds off my body, 9 pounds out of my pack and I had hiked up a 1700’ ski mountain 20 times in 40 days before the start of the summer.
-I went back to that very same hike and climb.
-That time I crushed it – I got all the way to the lake (Snowmass Lake) with energy to spare – and climbed that fourteener, Snowmass Mountain, with my son the next day!
+By the next summer I lost 22 pounds off my body, 9 pounds out of my pack and I had hiked up a 1700’ ski mountain 20 times in 40 days before the start of the summer.
+I went back to that very hike and climb.
+That time I crushed it – I got all the way to the lake (Snowmass Lake) with energy to spare – and climbed that fourteener the next day – with my son!

 THAT felt good.